dcos/dcos-cli/pydoc/developer_guide.rst

 Developer Guide
 ===============

-This will contain instructions for developers of the DCOS CLI.
+This will contain instructions for developers of the DC/OS CLI.

 .. toctree::
    :maxdepth: 2